 What's Obama supposed to do?

-Oh no, I don't want a fundraiser in Western Pennsylvania.
+Oh, no, I don't want a fundraiser in Western Pennsylvania.

-Now I'm getting some emails.
+Now, I'm getting some emails.

-People found that a fascinating conversation.
+People found that a fascinating conversation, but you know why?

 Because there was a guy who put his football loyalties, put his political preferences above sports loyalty.